 Consumers overwhelmingly prefer to pay with credit and debit cards, rather than cash.
 Only 24 percent of Americans reported making most or all payments with cash in a 2016 Gallup poll, down from 36 percent five years before.
 Meanwhile, the Federal Reserve reported that credit card use climbed faster than any other payment method between 2012 and 2015, resulting in an additional $610 billion in spending.

 The implications are clear.
 Hesitating at a 2.5% or 3% fee could cut your business off from three-quarters of consumers and your business’ potential share of trillions of dollars’ worth of spending.
-Merchant services credit card processing is much more likely to positively impact your business’ revenue potential than drain your resources with fees.
+Merchant services are much more likely to positively impact your business’ revenue potential than drain your resources with fees.
 That said, you do need to be mindful of the short-term costs of investing in any new system.
 Learning to spot inflated fees or unnecessary charges can keep you from getting hooked by an unethical provider.

 How to Simplify Merchant Account Management

 Many businesses can’t afford to turn away credit and debit card transactions.
 If you have an online store or want to accept payments other than cash at a brick-and-mortar location, you need a merchant account.
 The question is, how are you going to keep accounts organized?

 Yes, that’s accounts, plural.
 This may or may not apply to your business yet, but forward-thinking business owners should consider how to streamline management for multiple merchant accounts.
 If your business has multiple bank accounts (for instance, a multi-location company that uses separate accounts for each location), you’ll need additional merchant accounts to correspond to each bank account.
 Some business owners may use separate accounts for in-person and e-commerce transactions.
 Companies in certain industries, like law firms and auto dealerships, may need separate accounts for different clients or manufacturers.